reema0814/mslearn-fabric/Instructions/Labs/02-data-warehouse.md

 ### Task 6: Create a visual query

-Instead of writing SQL code, you can use the graphical query designer to query the tables in your data warehouse.
-This experience is similar to Power Query online, where you can create data transformation steps with no code.
-For more complex tasks, you can use Power Query's M (Mashup) language.
+In this task, you will create a visual query using the graphical query designer to query data warehouse tables without writing SQL code.
+Similar to Power Query online, this no-code approach allows you to perform data transformations, and for more complex tasks, you can leverage Power Query's M language.

 1. On the **Home** menu, select **New visual query** from the drop-down.